GJKrupa/pi-activity-ligh/README.md

 In this example, Pin 7 is added as a 'test' pin to check functionality without a Pi.
 Simply cross connect pins 7 and 6 to simulate the Pi activity indicator going high.

-Add the following line to /boot/config.txt (or amend with the additional parameters if dt-overlay is already enabled).
+Add the following line to /boot/config.txt (or amend with the additional parameters if dtoverlay is already enabled).

 Pi 3:
 ```